ctnava/rxtechnotes/3_healthcare_coverage.md

 **Insurance Card Details**:

-In addition to the basic patient information, the following details must be collected from the insurance card:
+In addition to the basic Patient Identifierrmation, the following details must be collected from the insurance card:

 | Information | Category | Description |
 |-------------|----------|-------------|